microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequestMultiple.md

 ````

 This is an optional callback that can be used in situations where the client needs to evaluate the WDFFILEOBJECT to
-decide whether or the user (driver, application, service) corresponding to the WDFFILEOBJECT gets the notifications from this module.
+decide whether or the user (driver, application, service) corresponding to the WDFFILEOBJECT gets the notifications from this Module.

 #### Return Value
-If the status is a success status, the this user will recieve the notifications from this module.
+If the status is a success status, the this user will recieve the notifications from this Module.
-If the status is a failure status, this user will be ignored by the module
+If the status is a failure status, this user will be ignored by the Module

 ##### Parameters
 Parameter | Description